Note: Ajarn Pichest Boonthumme past away on August 21th, 2023.

 In the early eighties of the former century, he gradually became one of the most important practitioners and teachers at the Hospital.
 It’s there where Asokananda met him.
 In the nineties, Pichest stopped working in Chiang Mai and moved his therapy and (teaching) practice to Hang Dong, back home.
 From then on, his fame gradually started to grow.

-The legends surround him while still being alive, and at times it’s hard to know exactly what’s true and what’s not.
+The legends and gossips surround him while still being alive, and in fact it’s hard to know exactly what’s true and what’s not.
 One of Pichest’s nicknames became the “Chain Smoking Master of Thai Massage.”
 Apparently, he would smoke a lot, even when doing a massage session, although I must say I didn’t see him smoking when I met him early 2012.

-There are other things about Pichest I can confirm myself though.
-I saw him taking a nap while in fact giving class.
-He just suddenly got up from out Lotus position, walked to the side end of the room, laid down and went for about an hour of sleep.
+There are other things said about Pichest I can confirm myself though: I actually saw him taking a nap while in fact giving class — he just suddenly got up from out Lotus position, walked to the side end of the room, laid down and went for about an hour of sleep.

-I can also confirm that his English is just horrible.
-It’s very hard to follow his discourse.
-And the only thing I can remember him telling me over and over again was “Too much thinking.
+I can also confirm that his English is quite hard to follow.
+The only thing I can remember him telling me over and over again was “Too much thinking.
 People too much thinking.”
+This is one of his big things with Westerners — he wants to bring them back more in “feeling and intuition.”
 By the way, he’s famous for his quotes.
-In a previous article about Pichest I’ve put some together.
+In a previous article about Pichest I’ve put some of those together.

 Pichest is also known for his tough style of massage.
-Say, hard style… the “no pain, no gain style”… or as said in Thailand “Good pain!”
-He’s famous for his extraordinary techniques, continuously inventing and adding new ones to his repertoire.
-Pichest likewise stresses the “no effort” way of doing Thai Massage, that is —alignment, body-weight use, efficiency.
+Say, intense style… the “no pain, no gain style”… or as said in Thailand “Good pain!”
+He’s celebrated for his extraordinary techniques and approach, continuously inventing and adding new stuff to his repertoire.
+Pichest likewise stresses the “no effort” way of doing Thai Massage, that is — correct alignment, proper body mechanics, and efficiency.

-I once heard a story of one of my Thai Massage instructors telling me that Pichest got quite ill during his work at the Old Medicine Hospital due to misuse of his body, that is — strenuous working positions, not using body-weight while giving pressure, too much working with the hands and from out the shoulders, and so on.
-My teacher claimed that Pichest in fact developed his style after that.
+I once heard a story of one of my Thai Massage instructors telling me that Pichest got rather ill during his work at the Old Medicine Hospital due to misuse of his body, that is — strenuous working positions, not using body-weight while giving pressure, too much working with the hands and from out the shoulders, and so on.
+My teacher claimed that Pichest developed much of his particular style after that.
 That he realized the need to do things differently if he wanted to continue practitioning Thai Massage.
 Sounds plausible… but I can’t confirm if it’s true really.

-I don’t know if I like Pichest or not.
-I met him only once, one day, and accordingly it’s hard for me to judge the man.
-I only know that he heavily influenced my practice through other teachers.
-Frankly, I don’t think it really matters what I think of him.
-I suppose as for Pichest, it’s not about “to like, or not to like,” or “want or not to want,” because that surely would be “too much thinking” really.
+Frankly, I don’t think it should really matter what one personally thinks of him — that would exactly defy what he supposedly stands for.
+I feel as for Pichest it’s not about “to like or not to like,” or “want or not to want,” because that surely would be “too much thinking” really.

-If you’d like to know more about Pichest Boonthumme’s work and practice, I would advice you to look up some videos about him on YouTube.
+If you’d like to know more about Pichest Boonthumme’s work and practice, I would suggest to look up some videos about him on YouTube.
 There’s a lot of material to be found.
 Nothing better than to see the man in action!